Bath skyline

 Things to do for kids

-Victoria Falls Adventure Golf is one of Bath’s top kids attractions and suitable for all the family.
-Located conveniently in the centre of Bath, the course features waterfalls, humps and bridges against the beautiful backdrop of the Royal Crescent.
+Victoria Falls Adventure Golf is a top pick for families in Bath.
+Located conveniently in the city centre, this course features waterfalls, bridges, and challenging humps set against the backdrop of the Royal Crescent.
+It’s the perfect blend of adventure and family-friendly fun.

 Bath in one day